-Prepare and cook the tofu: While the mixed grains are cooking, cut the tofu in 2 cm cubes.
-Coat each cube with the cornstarch spice mix.
-Salt (1/2 tsp, 1 tsp, 1 1/2 tsp) the tofu and heat oil (1/2 tbsp, 1 tbsp, 1 1/2 tbsp) in a pan on medium heat.
-Once the pan is hot, add the tofu cubes ensuring there is space between each cube.
-Cook for about 4 minutes (or until crispy), turn and cook an additional 4 minutes.
+Prepare and cook the tofu: Heat a pan on medium-high heat.
+Drizzle with oil.
+Add the tofu cubes ensuring there is space between each cube.
+Cook 4 minutes (or until crispy), turn and cook an additional 4 minutes.
 Set aside.

-Crispy note: To ensure maximum crispiness of tofu cubes, turn the cubes carefully with a fork when they easily lift from the pan.
-Do not move the tofu while its cooking.
+Crispy note: To ensure maximum crispiness of the chicken cubes, turn the cubes carefully with a fork when they easily lift from the pan.
+Do not move the chicken while its cooking.

-6 portions note: If you have a 6 portion meal, you may require 2 pans or you can cook the tofu in 2 batches.
+6 portions note: If you have a 6 portion meal, you may require 2 pans or you can cook the chicken in 2 batches.

 Prepare the carrots and cabbage: Wash and rinse all produce.
-Cut the carrots and cabbage both in thin slices of ¼ cm.
+Cut the carrots and red cabage in thin slices.

 Cabbage note: When opening the cabbage, place the bag under running cold water.
 This reduces the spread of the gas and smell emitted by the cabbage.